-Hops -- flowers of the Humulus lupulus plant -- is a primarily flavoring agent and stabilizer used in brewing beer.
+Hops -- flowers of the Humulus lupulus plant -- is a primary flavoring agent and stabilizer used in brewing beer.
 Whether raw, dry, spent or pellets, homebrewers should store hops out of their Chihuahua's reach.
-Chihuahuas that ingest hops may experience a wide range of adverse symptoms, the most concerning being Malignant Hyperthermia (MH), in which the body temperature rapidly rises to dangerous levels.
+Chihuahuas that ingest hops may experience a wide range of adverse symptoms, the most concerning being Malignant Hyperthermia (MH), a condition in which the body temperature rapidly rises to dangerous levels.

 In 1995, the National Animal Poison Control Center, University of Illinois in Urbana conducted a study of hop poisoning in dogs.
 Researchers found hop poisoning to be fatal in all eight dogs examined.
 With that said, not all cases are fatal.
 There are many reports on homebrewing forums of dogs fully recovering after ingesting hops.

 It's unknown what compound or compounds makes hops toxic to dogs.
 Some experts believe it's the natural resins within hops, while others believe it's the phenolic compounds or nitrogenous constitutes.

 Symptoms of hop poisoning include rapid breathing, increased heart rate, panting, vomiting, anxiety, hyperactivity, abdominal pain and hyperthermia, In severe cases, seizures, coma and death may occur.
 Symptoms are usually visible within 30 minutes to 8 hours of exposure.